An Accurate Pentadiagonal Matrix Solution for the Time-Dependent Schr\"{o}dinger Equation: Cayley's form of evolution operator

-A simple rearrangement implies that the wave function at times $t$ and $t+\Delta t$ are related by an Implicit-Explicit Crank-Nicolson scheme:

-This tells us that the underlying idea of the Cayley's form is to evolve $\psi(x,t)$ by half of the time step forward in time, and $\psi(x,t+\Delta t)$ by half of the time step backward in time, such that there is an agreement at time $t+\Delta t/2$.
-This way, the bidirectional stability in time is inbuilt into the theoretical framework.
-Moreover, the functional form of $\hat U$ in Eq.~\eqref{eq:cayley_operator} is unitary, which preserves the norm over time.
-We now discuss the numerical methods for an efficient and accurate evaluation of $\psi(x,t)$.
+Cayley's form is a fractional approximation of the quantum mechanical evolution operator.
+The underlying idea is to evolve $\psi(\bm{r},t)$ by half of the time step forward in time, and $\psi(\bm{r},t+\Delta t)$ by half of the time step backward in time, such that they agree at time $t+\Delta t/2$~\cite{KOSLOFF198335,Ankit_2022_TDSE,Ankit_2022_Gravity,Ankit_2021_Quantum,CoP_PPuschnig}: